k-vagin-parc/salesmachine-php/README.md

 When using this library in a high traffic production environment you can use different options to optimize the behavior.
 See the chapter *Usage in Production Environments* and *Options* for more details.

 ## Requirements
-In order to the Salesmachine PHP client library you need to have an account at SalesMachine.IO and possess valid API credentials.
+First off, you need to have an account at SalesMachine.IO and be in possession of valid API credentials.
-You need at least PHP 5.x with the CURL and JSON module installed.
+The requirements regarding your PHP environment are the following
+* PHP 5.x
+* CURL module
+* JSON module

 ## Quick Guide and Code Examples
 ### Init Salesmachine and Identify User